By Gayle Vehar on | No Comments

-I knew a little bit about how to use manual mode, but I figured that was the “old school” way of taking photos.
-After all, my new camera had lots of fancy buttons so why not use them.
+I knew little about how to use manual mode, but I figured that was the “old school” way of taking photos.
+After all, my new camera had lots of fancy buttons, so why not use them?

 That challenge totally changed my photos, and after almost 11 years of experience, I still use manual mode most of the time.